Characters Introduced in Backstroke of the West

 - Raised as the Opposite Gender: She's portrayed as a princess all throughout the series even after Hopeless Situation Return reveals she's actually male.

 - Theme Twin Naming: Her original name is See, and her brother's is See Me.
+Kind of poetic if one thinks about it.

 - Extreme Omnivore: Despite his claims of needing a translator, he says he only bought Blow the Skin and R2 so he could eat them.